-A good old fashioned sandwich deserves slices of these good old fashioned pickles.
+A good old fashioned sandwich deserves slices of these good old fashioned Spicy Garlic Dill Pickles, or ‘khiar shoor’, as we call them in Farsi.
 These pickles are crunchy and spicy with a hint of tarragon flavor.
-They take 5 minutes to prepare and are ready to be enjoyed in a few days.
+These pickles take only 5 minutes to prepare, and they can be enjoyed in a few days.
 You will want to eat them right out of the jar.
 Have you ever had to remove every tasteless slippery sliced pickle out of your sandwich and discretely toss it away before someone catches you doing it?
 Not these pickles.
 If you like spicy pickles you are going to love these.

 No, this is not a recipe for homemade pickles; I will leave that to the experts for now.
-I buy my favorite crunchy baby dill pickles and spice them up with perfect flavors and a kick.
+I buy my favorite crunchy baby dill pickles (Costco baby dill pickles) and spice them up with perfect flavors and a kick.
 I usually make several jars at a time because they are so easy to make and even easier to disappear once the jar is opened.

-Peel the garlic cloves, slice the serrano peppers, wash and dry the tarragon sprigs; that is all it takes
+Peel the garlic cloves, slice the serrano, or jalapeno peppers (leave the core with seeds in), wash and dry the tarragon sprigs; that is all it takes

-- 1 jar of your favorite crunchy baby dill pickles; I used the Costco brand
+- 1 jar of your favorite crunchy baby dill pickles (I've used the Costco brand)

 - 3-4 large garlic cloves peeled and cut in half